Coolant Leak Repair Cost

 Your car’s radiator sits in front of the engine for optimal airflow and cooling.

-Yet, this also leaves it more exposed to road grime, debris from other vehicles, etc. If the radiator develops a hole from corrosion or other damage, coolant may leak out.
+Yet, this also leaves it more susceptible to road grime, debris from other vehicles, etc. If the radiator develops a hole from corrosion or different damage, coolant may leak out.

 Repair Costs

-Replacing a leaky radiator clamp can cost just $15 if you do it yourself.
+Replacing a defective radiator clamp can cost just $15 if you do it yourself.

 Faulty Water Pump